 There are just under 50 items of new and enhanced functionality in EDGECAM 2017 R1, covering turning, milling, wire EDM, machine configurations, and user experience.

 Amongst the updates, EDGECAM’s Code Wizard includes two highly significant enhancements in terms of machine tool configurations for lathes.
 When specifying Turret Type, the code wizard now supports Linear configuration.
 On this type of turret tools are mounted in a linear fashion, across either the X, Y or Z axis.

 “This arrangement is largely used on Swiss-type machines, but in other normal configurations, too.”

 Radially and axial mounted tools are also supported, in both single and multiple spindle environments.

 Another new feature is a sliding spindle or material, providing support for machines where the tool is static but the material slides in and out of the chuck or collet.
 “Again, this is similar to Swiss-type machines,” says John Buehler.

-The Update Fixture command has been enhanced to include optimised Indexing moves.
+The Update Fixture command has been enhanced to include optimized Indexing moves.
 “Previously, users had to pick a safe Index position for the whole sequence.
-Edgecam 2017 R1 removes this limitation, by automatically checking and correcting all Index Moves against stock and fixtures.”
+EDGECAM 2017 R1 removes this limitation, by automatically checking and correcting all Index Moves against stock and fixtures.”